allenakinkunle/allenakinkunle.github.io/_posts/2016-07-14-exploratory-analysis-police-shooting.md

 shooting_data <- select(shooting_data, age, state)
 {% endhighlight %}

-We take a look into how the new data frame looks.
+Let's see what the new dataframe looks like

 {% highlight r %}
 > head(shooting_data)